kontenbase/baas-ecosystem/README.md

-# BaaS Ecosystem

-Let's discuss Backend as a Service (BaaS) ecosystem.
+# Backend as a Service (BaaS) ecosystem

+Let's discuss around BaaS ecosystem.
+Why we need, when to use, what are the options, and how they are comparing.

-> Feel free to do some casual discussion and QA (question/answer)
+> 🎉 Feel free to do some casual discussion and QA (question/answer)

+## Introduction

-## Why and when we need BaaS
+Why we need it and when to use it?

-- Frontend and backend are differentiated
+- Frontend and backend are well differentiated.
-- Experimentation
+- Experimentation for new projects/products/features.
-- Limitation factors related to business as well
+- Limitation factors related to business as well.
   - Team of developers, so need to maximize team effort.
 Want to outsource cloud infrastructure management to the most experienced.
+  - Timeline, so need to speed up backend development.
+Reduce time to market.
   - Budget, so need to cust cost.
-Save money and decrease the cost of development
+Save money and decrease the cost of development.
-  - Timeline, so need to speed up backend development.
-Reduce time to market
-- Need a lot of backend features quickly
+- Need a lot of backend features quickly.
   - Database management
   - Hosting and deployment
   - REST API or GraphQL API
   - User authentication and authorization
   - Email verification
   - Files/assets storage
+  - Push notifications
+  - Serverless function
   - Geolocation
-  - Push notifications
   - Security settings
   - Social account integration
-- Tradeoffs
+- Trade-offs
   - 3rd party code and responsibility
   - Vendor lock-in
   - Unexpected long term cost

+## Definition and scope

-## What is BaaS
+What is exactly a BaaS?

 - Backend that we can use immediately without any prior development.
 - Can expose the REST API or GraphQL.